 I’m certain the boys ordered something chocolate for dessert, but it was their raspberry topped panna cotta that caught my attention.
 I remember my previous attempt being more like jello than custard, and their version was quite the opposite.

 Sweet and juicy macerated raspberries spilled across the top of the inverted custard and made for a memorable presentation.
-I knew I’d need to recreate this stellar dessert at home.
+I knew I’d need to recreate this panna cotta recipe at home.

 - 1 cup whipping cream

 - 1/4 teaspoon kosher salt